openshift/oadp-operator/README.md

   displayName: "OADP Operator"
   publisher: "deshah@redhat.com"
 ```
-Remove the deployed resources by following all the commands below in Cleanup Section.

-<b>Note:</b> All the commands should be run by being at root of oadp-operator directory.
+<b>Note:</b> All commands should be run in the root directory of this repository.

 Run the following commands below: